-Before keying up the radio, set the Bias DAC for the appropriate final device bias current.
+Before keying up the radio, set the Bias DAC for the appropriate final device bias current prior to keying up the radio.
 If the bias is not properly set, it may cause damage to the transmitter.

 CAUTION: Only Motorola Solutions Service Centers or Authorized Motorola Solutions Service Dealers can perform this function.